insights

 Mirror neurons make the brain act out the feelings of people we see in images and video.
 So visual content can trigger desire directly.

-The best patient content shows emotional and social change, not clinical detail.
-Patients want the identity, not the procedure.
+The best patient content shows emotion and social shifts.
+It does not focus on clinical details.
+Patients care more about who they are than what happens to them.
+They want to know their identity, not the process.

 Sources